'Understanding Childhood ABI' Workshops

 That is why The Eden Dora Trust feels it is so important for these workshops to take place: providing an essential understanding and awareness of ABI, as well as the potential differing needs of the child(ren) in their care, for all educational professionals.

-You can find out more about the e-learning and interactive ‘Understanding Childhood Acquired Brain Injury’ Workshops below:
+You can find out more about the in-person and the e-learning and interactive ‘Understanding Childhood Acquired Brain Injury’ Workshops below:

 • SENCOs/special learning needs teachers